Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Daar’s protestful swat was lazy and lopsided, backed by a chitter.
 But he settled down and needed no further prodding, much to Tiyun’s mildly mischievous disappointment.
 How often did someone like him get a chance like that?!

 It worked, though.
 Gyotin and Daar meandered off on a conversation that, frankly, devolved into bizarre nonsense.
-At one point, Daar did the whole tea ceremony again *"just to check what reality I’m in…"* But at no point did the Champion signal to Tiyun that anything was amiss.
+At one point, Daar did the whole tea ceremony again *"just to check what reality I’m in..."* But at no point did the Champion signal to Tiyun that anything was amiss.
 They just sat and... talked.
 At one point, they both endured a minutes-long spine-bender of a hug, the sort where Daar completely wrapped himself around the objects of his affection, nose-tip to toes, and wasn’t much inclined to let go.

-"I’m so lucky…you’re jus’ the *bestest* people ‘ta have…"
+"I’m so lucky... you’re jus’ the *bestest* people ‘ta have..."

 It *was* quite peaceful.
 All Tiyun had to do was swap out the IV bags as they emptied.

 The sun was touching the horizon by the time the Great Father came back down from whatever distant realm he’d wandered off to.
-It was a gradual process though, which began with being able to remember what he’d said only a few seconds ago, moved on to saying things that were at least tangentially in contact with reality…
+It was a gradual process though, which began with being able to remember what he’d said only a few seconds ago, moved on to saying things that were at least tangentially in contact with reality...

 Still.
 All things considered, this "trip" Daar had gone on seemed like a pleasant experience.
 If not for how it had been induced, Tiyun rather felt he’d like to try it for himself someday.